ShaneCurcuru/mutualaidarlington.org/admin.md

 ## Website Improvement Ideas

-- Change to a GitHub Pages `remote_theme: mmistakes/minimal-mistakes`
+- Review site architecture - layout of pages both from user point of view as well as writer/editor point of view
 - Change repo to be under an organization, not just Shane's repos
-- Put in relevant header graphics/social media preview images
+- Put in relevant header graphics/social media preview images **In progress**
 - Setup an admin volunteer team page, listing core admin contacts / give credit
 - Normalize on single mutuaaidarlington@ email address (Morgen/Shane)
 - Create a hardware donation / hardware needs matching service or docs